Before my recent flight on All Nippon Airways, I’d only flown two Asian airlines before: Asiana Airlines and Jeju Air.

 Wow.
 Way to start someone’s vacation, ANA!

 You don’t have to be an aviation nerd to appreciate the shiny new All Nippon Airways Boeing 787 Dreamliner.
-Big windows, high ceiling, quiet engines, USB ports at every seat … they add up to a nice passenger experience.
+Big windows, high ceiling, quiet engines, USB ports at every seat — they add up to a nice passenger experience whether you’re flying a 787 with WestJet or even United.

 I also like the ANA eight-abreast seating broken into a 2-4-2 configuration.
 There’s a bit of space between the two middle seats, which translates into extra armrest space.
 As for the seats, I have mixed feelings on the retractable footrest.
 They were kind of comfy until I decided to stretch out for some sleep.
 Then, it always rubbed against my shin when it was retracted.
 And I could never get the right angle with it in the down position.
 The seats don’t recline — the seat cushions slide forward.
 That means when the person in front of you wants to stretch out, their seat won’t come flopping back into your space.
 I’m also a little split on this; I felt like my knees got cramped when I slid forward.